SDU-eScience/UCloud/frontend-web/README.md

 # SDUCloud Frontend

-The frontend for SDUCloud is in this repository.
-See [webclient](./webclient) for the actual code.
+TSDUCloud uses a web application as frontend for its users.

-Contains the code for the frontend components used at [SDUCloud](https://cloud.sdu.dk/), logic for contacting backend services and a test suite.
+This repository contains the frontend components used in SDUCloud, logic for contacting backend services and a test suite.

 ## Code Structure